Convex-Dev/convex/docs/network-governance-rules.md

 Operators MAY freely operate a Network for testing and development purposes providing that the following requirements are met:

-- It is not used to facilitate real economic transactions
+- It is not used to facilitate real economic transactions (simulations, experiements and proofs of concept are OK)
-- They do not mislead any party into believing the test network is a real Network
+- They do not mislead any party into believing the test network is a real Network and/or relying upon it as such

 A Network used for testing and development in this way is not otherwise bound by the CNGRs